umaryusuf11/DebuggerCardGameStart/README.md

 * Fork - [https://stgit.dcs.gla.ac.uk/oose-teaching-team/debuggingInEclipseLab.git](https://stgit.dcs.gla.ac.uk/oose-teaching-team/debuggingInEclipseLab.git)
 * Clone your copy using gitbash
 * Open using existing files in your IDE
-* Open [https://moodle.gla.ac.uk/mod/quiz/view.php?id=2797986](https://moodle.gla.ac.uk/mod/quiz/view.php?id=2797986) to record answers as you work through this lab
+* Open [https://moodle.gla.ac.uk/mod/quiz/view.php?id=2797986](https://moodle.gla.ac.uk/mod/quiz/view.php?id=2797986) to record answers as you work through this lab - note there is no GitLab submission this week and no need to add demonstrators as developers to your repository this week.

 ## Debugging Basics
-For each of the following, debug by running the main method in BlackJack.java
+* For each of the following, debug by running the main method in BlackJack.java
 * Make sure you run in debug mode so your breakpoints are observed
 * If you can't see an option to run the main method you want to use, look in the "Debug Configurations..." option below that